 For this build, I created the exact gun I wanted.
-I gave myself my own set of “requirements” and specs for what I wanted it to be: A short-barred 5.56mm AR-15 with a balanced trigger pull, with a barrel length that tends to be optimal for a smaller carbine and have better recoil absorption.
-I also wanted a specific stock, an M-Lok handguard, colors, light, etc.
+I gave myself my own set of “requirements” and specs for what I wanted it to be: A short-barred 5.56mm AR-15 with a balanced trigger pull, with a barrel length that tends to be optimal for a smaller carbine and has better recoil absorption.
+I also wanted a specific stock, an M-Lok AR-15 handguard, colors, light, etc.

 Every part was thought out and considered for those requirements — even down to the charging handle and bolt release.
 There are so many options out there, but with just a little bit of homework, you can get a lot of your gun for a little bit less.
 And every little bit adds up, especially since ammo is still freaking expensive these days.
 In building my gun, I knew Aero Precision AR-15 parts would be a great place to start.